 In this scenario, your Monday will go like this: you open your inbox to find over 50 agency CVs waiting for you.
 The first few are way over budget.
 The next few work in industries that have no relevance whatsoever to yours.
 The next few look familiar… oh, that’s right, they are the same as the first few but have been sent by other recruiters.
 You park them in the ever-growing “agency candidate duplication Battle Royale” section of your inbox and move on.
 The next few are too junior but ‘just need someone to give them a chance to step up’.
 Not exactly what you need to lead a complex project in three months is it?
 By that point you’re losing the will to live, and as a result you gloss over the next few CVs who are actually spot on, but are already at second stage with other companies and so will be off the market by the time their recruiters chase you for feedback later in the week.

 Sitting back to wipe the sweat from your brow, you notice the little red light blinking at you from your phone.
-Oh crap.
 The first few messages are from recruiters shouting about how they own a particular candidate and if you don’t let them represent them, they will send you the bill anyway.
 The next few contain mumbled questions so asinine that you can’t even bear to listen to them.
 The next few are from recruiters you’ve never heard of, but who have seen the role advertised and have the ‘perfect’ person to send you – despite never having spoken to you or anyone at your company ever before.
-(A word to the wise for any recruiters reading this who think that ad-chasing is a valid form of long-term client development: the problem with chasing an ambulance is that, by the time you catch up, the emergency is already over!)

 And so it goes on.
 But it doesn’t have to be like that.
 Let’s rewind back to 6pm on Friday…